microsoft/language-server-protocol/_specifications/specification-3-17.md

 - **socket**: uses a socket as the communication channel.
 The port is passed as next arg or with `--port=`.
 - **node-ipc**: use node IPC communication between the client and the server.
 This is only support if both client and server run under node.

+To support the case that the editor starting a server crashes an editor should also pass its process id to the server.
+This allows the server to monitor the editor process and to shutdown itself if the editor process dies.
+The process id pass on the command line should be the same as the one passed in the initialize parameters.
+The command line argument to use is `--clientProcessId`.

 ### <a href="#changeLog" name="changeLog" class="anchor">Change Log</a>

 #### <a href="#version_3_17_0" name="version_3_17_0" class="anchor">3.17.0 (xx/xx/xxxx)</a>